w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Associate all form elements with labels

-Associate every form control with a `<label>` element, ideally using the *for* and *id* attributes.
+Associate every form control with a label.
+This can be achieved using the `<label>` element with linked `for` and `id` attributes, or using <abbr title="Accessible Rich Internet Applications">WAI-ARIA</abbr> attributes.
 In specific situations it may be acceptable to hide `<label>` elements visually, but in most cases labels are needed to help readers understand the required input.

 {::nomarkdown}
 <%= example %>